vinipsmaker/gsoc2014-boost/README.md

 There are other approaches to make the code more readable under the callback model (see n3964 paper for more details).

+### Other frameworks

+I've spent some time researching other frameworks and you can find [my analysis on them](other_frameworks.md) as something that will influence the design decisions.

 ## Leveraging Boost

 The library would be built on top of Boost ASIO to provide an async API.
 Boost